-- 4. Transfer the tracing paper to a template graduated in square centimeters or square inches.
-Count the number of square centimeters or square inches that are enclosed within the perimeter line.
-Estimate portions of square centimeters or square inches not completely within the perimeter line to the nearest one-quarter square inch. - 5.
-Repeat this process on the opposite end of the bundle or bag. - 6.
-Calculate the Average Area:
+- > Set one end of the bundle or bag on graph paper large enough to cover the end completely.
+Draw a line around the outside of the wood perimeter on the graph paper using a sharp point marking pen (see Figure 3-15.
+"Tracing Perimeter of the Wood"). - ➤ Count the number of square centimeters or square inches that are enclosed within the perimeter line.
+Determine portions of square centimeters or square inches not completely within the perimeter line to the nearest one-quarter square inch.
+Repeat this process on the opposite end of the bundle or bag.